Financial Research & Founder

 "Professional-grade investment tools have been priced beyond reach — and even when accessible, they assume you already know what you're doing."

 Zyberno was built to close this gap.
-Founded in 2025, it gives individual investors access to the same analytical frameworks used by institutional professionals — at a price that reflects Main Street budgets, with guidance built in at every step.
+Founded in 2025, it gives individual investors access to the same analytical frameworks used by institutional professionals — at a price accessible to individual investors, with methodology built in at every step.

 Every tool in the platform came directly from real challenges encountered in years of advisory work: clients who knew what they wanted to analyse, but lacked the tools to do it effectively.
 Every tooltip, every built-in strategy, every calculation reflects a real question from a real investor.